Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 #### Load Setup

-To check whether the load setup was correct, you can review these points on the overview of your test report:
+To check whether the load setup was correct, you can review these points on the overview section of your test report:
 - **Transactions**: were the right scenarios executed?
 - Does the **measurement period** match your configuration?
 - Was the **thinktime** duration as long as you expected?